-Speaking of Ian: he will go to great lengths to avoid great lengths in his pants.
+Speaking of Nigel: he will go to great lengths to avoid great lengths in his pants.
 I have been denied entrance at a few dining establishments and kicked out of one or two because he refused to wear long pants.
-So there we were, on the top of Kilauea, me with long pants and jacket and still cold.
-Ian?
+So there we were, on the top of Mauna Kea, me with long pants and jacket and still cold.
+Nigel?
 He was wearing shorts and short sleeves.
 We were at 4,000 feet and it was cold.
 If you look carefully, you will notice there is snow in that picture.

 This photo has not been retouched in any way, shape, or form.
 But pay attention, it will come back.